UAV-Enabled Wireless Networks with Movable-Antenna Array: Flexible Beamforming and Trajectory Design: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecently}, unmanned aerial vehicle (UAV)-enabled communications have emerged as a key technology to ensure long-term communications and flexible placements in the next generation cellular networks. \cite{8918497}.
-The relative high working altitude of the UAVs can provide stronger line-of-sight links between the UAVs and the ground users compared with conventional ground base station, which improves the channel gain with better data rates for the intensive demand of users \cite{9456851}.
-However, the antenna beam gain is still a bottleneck to improve the throughout capacity in UAV-enabled communications.
-To address this issue, movable antenna (MA) technology is proposed to overcome the antenna beam gain limitation in wireless communications \cite{10286328}.
-Specifically, spatial variation can be further utilized by MA, i.e., the positions of the antennas at the transmitter or/and the receiver can be dynamically adjusted in their certain regions to enable better quality of communication links, thus the higher throughput capacity can be obtained\cite{10480333}.
+\IEEEPARstart{R}{ecently}, unmanned aerial vehicle (UAV)-enabled communications have emerged as a key technology to ensure long-term communications and flexible placements in the next generation cellular networks \cite{8918497}.
+The working altitude and mobility of the UAVs can provide stronger line-of-sight links among the UAVs and the ground users compared with conventional ground base stations, which improves the channel quality for the intensive demand of users \cite{9456851}.
+However, the achievable data rate is still a bottleneck in UAV-enabled communications. {To address this issue, movable-antenna (MA) technology is proposed to provide flexible beamforming to improve the communication throughout} \cite{10286328}. {Specifically, the flexible beamforming is achieved by adjusting the positions of the antennas at the transmitter or/and the receiver in their certain regions to enable better quality of communication links.} Thus, the higher throughput capacity can be obtained \cite{10480333}.